Flag of Malaysia: Mark of respect

+Inappropriate use

+The use of Malaysian flag is subject to the Emblems and Names (Prevention of Improper Use) Act 1963.
+Under the Act, the Malaysian flag may not be used for commercial, trade or business purposes without the written permission of a minister.
+The flag also cannot be used in the registration of patents, trademarks or design.
+Violators may be punished with up to RM20,000 fine or up to 3 years imprisonment, or both.

 Historical flags

 Flag anthem

 The flag anthem is written as dedication and pride of the Malaysian national flag.
-It is performed on Hari Merdeka, the nation's independence day on 31 August every year.
+It is performed on the nation's independence day, also known as Hari Merdeka or Hari Kemerdekaan in Malay on 31 August every year.
 The original anthem Benderaku was written by Malaysian songwriter Tony Fonseka.
 After the flag was given the name Jalur Gemilang, the flag anthem was updated in 1997 to reflect this change.
 This was then followed by an introduction of a new flag anthem, with arrangements by Malaysian songwriter Pak Ngah and lyrics by Malaysian songwriter Siso Kopratasa.

 Other ensigns and flags

 Government vessels use the Jalur Gemilang as the state ensign.
 The following is a table of the other ensigns used in Malaysia with the national flag inside.

 Federal Star (Bintang Persekutuan)

 The Federal Star is similar in concept of Australia's Commonwealth Star in that it symbolises the unity of states in the Malaysian federation and its Federal government, featuring 14 points to represent the federation's 13 states and the federal territories.
 It is also used on the Royal Malaysian Air Force roundel, the Malaysian Chinese Association (MCA) flag and the former United Malayan Banking Corporation (UMBC) logo.

 The Patani Malayu National Revolutionary Front, a Southern Thai Malay separatist group involved in the South Thailand insurgency, originally adopted an independence flag that incorporated a crescent and 15-point variation of the Federal Star on its flag to represent the southernmost Thai provinces' closer tie to Malay and Muslim-majority Malaysia over that of Thailand.